wavesplatform/docs.wavesplatform/docs/en/blockchain/account/account-balance.md

 ## Top up and view account balance

-You can buy and sell tokens using [Waves.Exchange](https://waves.exchange/) developed by Waves.Exchange team or at one of the [centralized exchanges](https://coinmarketcap.com/currencies/waves/#markets).
+You can buy and sell tokens using [Waves.Exchange](https://waves.exchange/) developed by the third-party team from the community or at one of the [centralized exchanges](https://coinmarketcap.com/currencies/waves/#markets).

 You can view your account balance in Waves.Exchange or in the [Waves Keeper](/en/ecosystem/waves-keeper/) browser extension.